elidoran/chain-builder/README.md

 #   resumed and in fn3
 ```

-If your code calls the `resume` function then it will receive the final result returned by `resume`.
+If your code calls the `resume` function then it will receive the final result usually returned by `chain.run()`.

 Using `setTimeout()` and other similar functions will make extra work to get that.
 So, you may specify a `done` callback to `chain.run()` to receive the final results, or the error, when a chain run completes.

+Here's an example:

 ```coffeescript
 buildChain = require 'chain-builder'